-In the example in Figure 1, the graph shows that the SampleTool is relatively strong when focusing on Weakness Class C, and less strong, when compared to the other tools, for Weakness Class A and Weakness Class D.
+The example graph in Figure 1 shows that when compared to the other tools, SampleTool is relatively strong when focusing on Weakness Class C, and less effective in Weakness Classes A and D. SampleTool performed average in Weakness Class E. Also, the tool did not produce any findings for Weakness Class B.

-5.1.3 Recall Graph by Tool
+3.1.3 Recall Graph by Weakness Class

 Figure 2 shows an example of a Recall Graph for a single tool.
-Even when all values are relatively small, the Y-axis scale on these graphs is not adjusted in order to compare tools to the ideal Recall of 1.
-The tool's Recall for a given Weakness Class is indicated by a purple square.
-The average Recall for a given Weakness Class is indicated by a red square.
-The dotted line connecting the averages is shown as a visual aid; however, the averages are not related.
+Even when all values are relatively small, the Y-axis scale remains consistent in order to compare tools equally.
+The tool's Recall for a given Weakness Class is indicated by the length of a purple bar, whereas the average Recall among all tools for a given Weakness Class is indicated by the length of a gray bar.